python-edu/00entry/e05_ipython.md

 In the `ipython` console you can run the so-called magic commands.
 These commands are preceded by the `%` character, e.g .:

-- `% ls` shows the contents of the current directory
+- `%ls` shows the contents of the current directory
-- `% cd` allows you to change the current directory
+- `%cd` allows you to change the current directory

 List and description of available commands: [here](https://ipython.readthedocs.io/en/stable/interactive/magics.html#line-magics)